 Monitoring the patient to see how they respond to treatment is very important.
-Blood counts are checked, and the blood may also be checked with a polymerase chain reaction (PCR) test to measure the amount of the BCR-ABL gene.
-The bone marrow may also be checked to see if the Philadelphia chromosome is there.
-Blood counts may be checked more often, but tests for the BCR-ABL gene or the Philadelphia chromosome are usually done about 3 months after treatment with a TKI is started.
-If the results show that treatment is working well, the patient may not need further testing for a few months.
-If the treatment isn’t working well, treatment may be changed.
+Blood counts are checked, and either the blood is checked with a polymerase chain reaction (PCR) test to measure the amount of the BCR-ABL gene or the bone marrow is checked to see if the Philadelphia chromosome is there.
+Blood counts may be checked more often, but testing for the BCR-ABL gene or the Philadelphia chromosome is usually done about 3 months after treatment with a TKI is started, and then every 3 to 6 months after that.
+If the results show that treatment is working well, the patient stays on their current drug.
+If the results show that treatment isn’t working well, a new drug or treatment may be needed.

 If the first treatment doesn’t work

-If this doesn't happen, or if the leukemia gets worse, there are several options.
+If the leukemia doesn’t respond well to treatment, there are several options.

 - Increasing the dose of the drug.
 This helps some people, although the higher dose often has worse side effects.

 - Switching to another TKI, for example from imatinib to dasatinib, nilotinib, bosutinib, or ponatanib.
 The doctor may check the CML cells for genetic changes (mutations) to help decide what drug would be best.

 - Interferon or chemotherapy (chemo) may be tried for those who can't take these drugs or those for whom they are not working,